Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `port` (Number) Specifies a custom port value used by the driver for privatelink connections.
 Can also be sourced from the `SNOWFLAKE_PORT` environment variable.
 - `private_key` (String, Sensitive) Private Key for username+private-key auth.
 Cannot be used with `browser_auth` or `password`.
 Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY` environment variable.
 - `private_key_passphrase` (String, Sensitive) Supports the encryption ciphers aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-192-gcm, aes-256-cbc, aes-256-gcm, and des-ede3-cbc.
 Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE` environment variable.
-- `private_key_path` (String, Sensitive, Deprecated) Path to a private key for using keypair authentication.
-Cannot be used with `browser_auth`, `oauth_access_token` or `password`.
-Can also be sourced from `SNOWFLAKE_PRIVATE_KEY_PATH` environment variable.
 - `profile` (String) Sets the profile to read from ~/.snowflake/config file.
 Can also be sourced from the `SNOWFLAKE_PROFILE` environment variable.
 - `protocol` (String) A protocol used in the connection.
 Valid options are: `http` | `https`.
 Can also be sourced from the `SNOWFLAKE_PROTOCOL` environment variable.
-- `region` (String, Deprecated) Snowflake region, such as "eu-central-1", with this parameter.
-However, since this parameter is deprecated, it is best to specify the region as part of the account parameter.
-For details, see the description of the account parameter.
-[Snowflake region](https://docs.snowflake.com/en/user-guide/intro-regions.html) to use.
-Required if using the [legacy format for the `account` identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-2-legacy-account-locator-in-a-region) in the form of `<cloud_region_id>.<cloud>`.
-Can also be sourced from the `SNOWFLAKE_REGION` environment variable.
 - `request_timeout` (Number) request retry timeout in seconds EXCLUDING network roundtrip and read out http response.
 Can also be sourced from the `SNOWFLAKE_REQUEST_TIMEOUT` environment variable.
 - `role` (String) Specifies the role to use by default for accessing Snowflake objects in the client session.
 Can also be sourced from the `SNOWFLAKE_ROLE` environment variable.
-- `session_params` (Map of String, Deprecated) Sets session parameters.
-[Parameters](https://docs.snowflake.com/en/sql-reference/parameters)
 - `tmp_directory_path` (String) Sets temporary directory used by the driver for operations like encrypting, compressing etc. Can also be sourced from the `SNOWFLAKE_TMP_DIRECTORY_PATH` environment variable.
 - `token` (String, Sensitive) Token to use for OAuth and other forms of token based auth.
 Can also be sourced from the `SNOWFLAKE_TOKEN` environment variable.
 - `token_accessor` (Block List, Max: 1) (see [below for nested schema](#nestedblock--token_accessor))
 - `user` (String) Username.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
-- `username` (String, Deprecated) Username for user + password authentication.
-Required unless using `profile`.
-Can also be sourced from the `SNOWFLAKE_USERNAME` environment variable.
 - `validate_default_parameters` (String) True by default.
 If false, disables the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
 Can also be sourced from the `SNOWFLAKE_VALIDATE_DEFAULT_PARAMETERS` environment variable.
 - `warehouse` (String) Specifies the virtual warehouse to use by default for queries, loading, etc. in the client session.
 Can also be sourced from the `SNOWFLAKE_WAREHOUSE` environment variable.